 When it comes to choosing a UX design agency, you will most probably find yourself thinking about how you can choose the right one.
 There are so many so-called user experience design companies out there who provide mediocre services just to chop off a piece of your precious budget.
 One of the very first things that comes to entrepreneurs’ minds is whether they should hire a boutique or a more established UX design agency.

-Unless you have a UI/UX design department, you will need to hire an outside UX consultant or agency if you want to get high-quality results.
+Unless you have a UI/UX design department, you will need to hire an outside UX design agency for startups or consultant if you want to get high-quality results.
 Neither should you look for cheap UX design services, because you know what they say – buy cheap, buy twice.
 However, when you are a startup, keeping your costs within a particular budget is crucial.
 So, what do you do?

 We have compiled several valuable tips that you can put to use in your quest for the ultimate creative agency.